simnalamburt/macos-totp-cli/README.md

-  help        Help about any command list        List all registered TOTP codes scan        Scan a QR code image
+  help        Help about any command list        List all registered TOTP codes scan        Scan a QR code image temp        Get a TOTP code from a secret without saving it to the keychain

 Flags:
   -h, --help      help for ./totp